ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 ## SBD

-The SBD subsystems collect devices stats by parsing its configuration and parsing the output of `sbd --dump`.
+The SBD subsystems collect devices stats by parsing its configuration the output of `sbd --dump`.

 ### `ha_cluster_sbd_device_status`

 #### Description

 Whether or not an SBD device is healthy.
-One line per `device`
+One line per `device`.
 Value is either `1` or `0`.

 #### Labels